MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/Debug-ContainerHost/README.md

  [+] A Docker service is installed - 'Docker' or 'com.Docker.Service'  159ms
  [+] Service is running 40ms
  [+] Docker.exe is in path 1.13s
-Describing User has permissions to use Docker daemon [+] docker.exe should not return access denied 166ms Describing Windows Version and Prerequisites
+ [+] Docker is registered in the EventLog service 92ms Describing User has permissions to use Docker daemon [+] docker.exe should not return access denied 166ms Describing Windows Version and Prerequisites